leahxqing/reading/notes/harmless_02/ReadMe.md

 This is the second chapter *The Experimental Ideal* from *Mostly Harmless Econometrics*.
-You can also refer to my wechat account's post [here](https://mp.weixin.qq.com/s/ntU-3PRQWR4LuT98777-ig).
+You can also refer to my wechat account's post [here](https://mp.weixin.qq.com/s/ntU-3PRQWR4LuT98777-ig). <font color=Brown>It's better to read this page in *Google* with the extension [`mathjax plugin for github`](https://chromewebstore.google.com/detail/mathjax-plugin-for-github/ioemnmodlmafdkllaclgeombjnmnbima).</font>

 # The Experimental Ideal